cocrafts/book-of-one/part-one/chapter-0002.md

 As they prepared to move the unconscious knight, Kieron felt the weight of the day's events settling on his shoulders.
 He had entered the forest as an apprentice herbalist, comfortable in his understanding of the world.
 He would leave it as something else entirely, a participant in events beyond his imagining.

+A sudden gust of wind howled at the cave entrance, causing the crystalline formations to vibrate with an almost musical tone.
+Kieron paused, listening.
+For a moment, it seemed as if the ice sang with voices—ancient voices, speaking in a language he could almost, but not quite, understand.

+"Did you hear that?" he asked Master Alfwyn.

+The old man's expression was unreadable.
+"Hear what, boy?"

+"Nothing," Kieron replied after a moment.
+"Just the wind."

-And somewhere in the back of his mind, a voice that sounded much like Kane's whispered that the patterns were in his blood, whether he knew it or not.
+But as he helped his master prepare Kane for transport, somewhere in the back of his mind, a voice that sounded much like Kane's whispered that the patterns were in his blood, whether he knew it or not.
+And deeper still, another voice—older, colder, more familiar than any he had ever known—seemed to whisper, *At last.*

 The first steps into ATEM's true history had been taken.
 There would be no turning back.